Lithuanian language: Orthography

-The distinctive Lithuanian letter Ė was used for the first time in the Daniel Klein's Grammatica Litvanica and firmly established itself in the Lithuanian language since then.
+The distinctive Lithuanian letter Ė was used for the first time in the Daniel Klein's Grammatica Litvanica and firmly established itself in Lithuanian since then.
 However, linguist August Schleicher used Ë (with two points above it) instead of Ė for expressing the same.
-In the Grammatica Litvanica Klein also established the letter W for marking the sound [v], the use of which was later abolished in the Lithuanian language (it was replaced with V, notably by authors of the Varpas newspaper).
+In the Grammatica Litvanica Klein also established the letter W for marking the sound [v], the use of which was later abolished in Lithuanian (it was replaced with V, notably by authors of the Varpas newspaper).
 The usage of V instead of W especially increased since the early 20th century, likely considerably influenced by Lithuanian press and schools.